enidisepic/nvim-config/README.md

 It includes essential plugins listed here and some personal preferences and niceties for macOS.

+## Requirements

+To use this config you will need Python and Node.js installed.
+Support is only guaranteed for the latest stable versions of either installed using `pyenv` and `fnm` respectively.

 ## Usage

 This config is designed for macOS with iTerm 2 and the Terminal.app compatible keymap.
 Furthermore, it is only tested